 Stay home during the isolation period

-If you can isolate in a separate dwelling or unit, or in a separate room available in your home, remain alone in that space for the required isolation time.
+If you can isolate in a separate dwelling or unit, or in a separate room available in your home, remain alone in that space for the recommended isolation period.

-- Put up a DO NOT invite visitors on your front door.
+- You can put up a DO NOT invite visitors on your front door.

-- If you are isolating in a separate dwelling, don’t have people over.
+- If you are isolating in a separate dwelling, don’t have people over for visits.

 If you are isolating in a separate room in your home that has a door, stay in the room.
 Limit time spent with household members who are not isolating.
 Eat your meals separately, and sleep alone.